Last Updated on November 3, 2023

 3. Hydrate

-You should consume about 2 liters of water a day.
+You should drink about 2 liters of water a day.
 This equates to approximately 8 glasses of water.
 This amount should be increased still further on your workout days.
 Here are some tips to increase your water intake.

 4. Sleep adequately